matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 I called `setup`, I would like to keep track of that in `ants`.
 I am going to do that here.

-So I am going to call `setup`, and capture the list of agents into the `ants`.
+So I am going to call `setup`, and capture the list of agents into `ants`.
 Woohoo!
 So what is in `ants`?
 Wow.
 A lot of agents.
 Cool.
 So we have 49 ant agents now.

 Now we have the first use of agent actions.
 We are going to send the `animator` the action `animation`.

+[Time 2:10:00]

 Remember, actions are functions.
 The `animator` is an agent.
 We created him before.
 So we are going to send him `animate`.
-So he will do that over and over.
+And he will do that over and over.

 Woah!
 Cool.
 He is animating now.
 I should have done thread counts before.
 Let us see.
-I do not even know where we are yet.
+I do not even know where we are yet [looking for the JVM process in the Mac's Activity Monitor, he does not find it in the list of the first few with the most threads].
 We will have the most threads soon.
 Let us just put it that way.

+[Audience laughter]

 But there was a thread created, and that thread is running this animation loop.
 But nothing is changing yet, because we have not set the ants off.

-So now what I am going to do, again, is run this `dorun` is because `map` is lazy.
+So now what I am going to do is, again, this `dorun` is because `map` is lazy.
 So if I said `map` this function across the `ants`, it would do the first one, but if I never consumed the result, none of the other side effects would happen.
 So `dorun` just forces the side effects of what would otherwise be a lazy functional thing.

 So we are mapping `send-off` to this ant, `behave`.
 This is just a